In my previous post on chezmoi I gave an introduction on the

 another template, perhaps for re-use.

-To do this, name the file whatever you want, just put it in .chezmoitemplates
+To do this, name the file whatever you want, just put it in .chezmoitemplates.

-To include a file into a template, you use the template
+To include a file into a template, you use the template command.

 Let’s go back to the example of different home and work systems, differentiated